PritK99/ML-Toolbox/README.md

 * Implementation of Neural Networks
 * Mid Term Review
 * Video lectures from 25 - 34
-* Multiclass implementation
 * Articles for clustering
 * Gaussian Processes

 ## References

 * Big thanks to Prof. Kilian Weinberger for creating the fantastic Cornell CS4780 course, <a href="https://www.youtube.com/playlist?list=PLl8OlHZGYOQ7bkVbuRthEsaLr7bONzbXS">Machine Learning for Intelligent Systems</a>.
+Majority of the content in this repository is inspired from the lectures.
 It is truly one of the best machine learning courses.
 * MIT 6.036 <a href="https://www.youtube.com/playlist?list=PLxC_ffO4q_rW0bqQB80_vcQB09HOA3ClV">Machine Learning</a> by Prof. Tamara Broderick.
 * Bias Variance Tradeoff by <a href="https://ocw.mit.edu/courses/15-097-prediction-machine-learning-and-statistics-spring-2012/dec694eb34799f6bea2e91b1c06551a0_MIT15_097S12_lec04.pdf" target="_blank">MIT OpenCourseware</a> and <a href="https://nlp.stanford.edu/IR-book/html/htmledition/the-bias-variance-tradeoff-1.html" target="_blank">The Stanford NLP Group</a>.
 * Additional resources to understand <a href="https://ml-course.github.io/master/notebooks/03%20-%20Kernelization.html">kernelizations</a>.